BurnOutTrader/fund-forge/ff_strategies/README.md

 pub async fn on_data_received(strategy: FundForgeStrategy, notify: Arc<Notify>, mut event_receiver: mpsc::Receiver<EventTimeSlice>)  {
     let mut warmup_complete = false;

+    // we can handle our events directly in the `strategy_loop` or we can divert them to other functions or threads.
     'strategy_loop: while let Some(event_slice) = event_receiver.recv().await {
         for strategy_event in event_slice {
             match strategy_event {